Seafish levy review | Seafish

 Levy products

 Levy would be due on imported canned, bottled or pouched seafood products containing any levied species.
-This change is proposed to address the current inequity where products manufactured in the UK attract a levy on the raw material used, but equivalent imported products do not.
-Our services and products are available to UK businesses that manufacture and import these products, and this makes that access fairer.
+This change was proposed to address the current inequity where products manufactured in the UK attract a levy on the raw material used, but equivalent imported products do not.
+Our services and products are available to UK businesses that manufacture and import these products, and this would make that access fairer.

 Non-levy species